How to Make Your Corded Blinds Safer for Kids

 Place Cord Joiners Correctly

 If you choose to combine multiple lifting cords on your blinds using a cord condenser, joiner or reducer, install it within 3″ of the cord lock mechanism when the blind is fully lowered.
-This is the industry recommendation.
-Be sure that the overall length of the lifting strings and individual pull cord totals 40% or less of the total length of the blind.
+Be sure that the overall length of the lifting strings and individual pull cord is as short as possible while still being reachable.

-Install all condensers & cord joiners within three inches of the cord lock like this one.
+Install all condensers & cord joiners within three inches of the cord lock.

 Replace Cord Tilt Mechanisms